compthinking/compthinkblog/_pages/total-solar-eclipse-2024.md

 ## Oakville

-The closest place near Toronto that will actually get Totality, weather permitting, is just past Oakville.
+The closest place near Toronto that will actually get Totality, weather permitting, is Western Oakville by the lake.